labanskoller/labanskoller.se/content/blog/2022-02-22-securitas-direct-session-fixation.md

 * My former Verisure Innovation colleagues who helped me get in contact with the right person for reporting security vulnerabilities
 * [Niklas Andersson](https://www.linkedin.com/in/niklas-andersson-21308a7/) for
-  pointing out that I forgot to redact some information in one place, 2022-FEB-23.
-That warranted some commit squashing and force pushing...
+  pointing out a typo
+* [Kristofer Johansson](https://www.linkedin.com/in/kristofer-johansson-6263322b/) for pointing out that I forgot the word "Direct" in "Securitas Direct Sverige AB".
+"Securitas Sverige AB" is a Securitas company and not related to the article at all.
+The two companies are owned by different entities since 2006.